banner

 -k Display capacity in kilobytes

--t Also display the total of physical and swap memory
+-t Also shows the total of physical memory and swap memory

 strace#